DIY Toilet Paper Storage Using a Glass VaseOctober 05, 2015 | FILED UNDER: Storage Solutions

 3. I finished off the design by removing the orange masking tape and covering the raw ends of the zig zag tape pattern by wrapping a single piece of copper tape around the top and bottom of the pattern.

 4. I repeated the same design on the bottom of the vase to complete it!
-You could of course make any design you want with the copper tape.
+You could make any design you want with the copper tape.
 This is just one idea!

 If you have an extra glass vase gathering dust in a cabinet somewhere, pull it out and give it a new life as some creative bathroom storage!